raspberrypilearning/interactive-animation/en/step_5.md

 Each sprite will `move`{:class="block3motion"} within a `forever`{:class="block3control"} loop so that the sprite will move forever unless it is clicked.

+--- task ---

+Think about how you want **your** sprite to move.
+For example, you might say "I want my sprite to move up and down the stage really slowly," or "I want my sprite to be really small and move quickly in a diagonal line."

+--- /task ---

+--- task ---

+Select your first sprite and click on the **Code** tab.

+--- /task ---

+--- task ---

+Add code to make your sprite bounce around the Stage in the way you want it to.

 --- collapse ---
 ---